-Compensation: The intern typically receives a stipend from the school district during this year of service.
+Compensation: The intern typically receives a stipend or salary & benefits from the school district during this year of service.

 Supervision: Weekly, the interns receive two hours of face-to-face planned supervision from a licensed school psychologist, with a minimum of three years of experience and weekly group supervision from a university supervisor.